-Pitched and tiled roof.
-Our external inspection was carried out from ground level only and was limited accordingly.
-The roof space has been floored and we assume insulation runs beneath the entire flooring.
-There is a redundant cold water tank.
+Multiple pitch and slated roof with flat felt sections.
+Our external inspection was carried out from ground level only to the rear of the building and was limited accordingly.
+No inspection of any roof space.

 Rainwater fittings

 Visually inspected with the aid of binoculars where appropriate.